TL;DR

 Frequently asked questions

-Is Nextdoor good for finding contractors in Ohio?
+Is Nextdoor good for finding contractors?

 Does Nextdoor verify users or contractors?